($1,143) Cost to ship a car from Columbia, SC to Denver, CO

 The time of the year

-Seasonal demand and weather conditions in both Columbia and Denver can impact car shipping prices.
+The time of year and weather conditions in Columbia and Denver play a major role in determining car shipping rates.

 If you're considering to move to Columbia, SC, better to consider during October, April and May to make sure weather will be pleasant.